CAN HUMAN DESIGN IDENTIFY YOUR RIGHT CAREER?

 Having said the above things, consider whether your passions and yearnings best express themselves through a single vocation.
 Or even as a standard, conventional vocation.

 We have been enculturated to believe that one’s talents and passions can best be expressed — or only expressed — through a particular vocation.
 That may not be the case for you.
 You may not be here to do “normal” or conventional work or specialize in just one area.
 Maybe you are here to explore, experiment, and do many things!
-Your passions and talents will likely connect naturally to several types of vocations or careers, but it is best to steer yourself away from thinking that what is out there in the ordinary workaday world will necessarily be your perfect match.
+Your passions and talents will likely connect naturally to several types of vocations or careers.
+Still, it is best to steer clear of thinking that what is out there in the ordinary workaday world will necessarily be your perfect match.
 What is important is that you put your attention and energy into what calls you.
 Follow that, and you will make the ‘career’ connections you need.
 In other words, you can find the right path for your gifts.

 Understand that it is not uncommon that what you do for a living does not always require or ask for the highest expression of your gifts.
 Your official job may not be as fulfilling for you as a “hobby” in which you find a lot of joy, and where others also benefit.
-Our way of thinking is that what we do for a living has to match up with what brings us the most joy, and where we have the greatest impact.
-This is actually not true, and in real life, such jobs are not always easy to get, though it may work out that way.
+Our way of thinking is that what we do for a living should align with what brings us the most joy and where we have the most significant impact.
+This is actually not true; in real life, such jobs are not always easy to obtain, although it may work out that way.
 What is important is that you create the space to use your gifts, even if you are also working a regular job.
 In this way, you continue to cultivate your unique presence in the world, and most importantly, be your most effective self.
 You will also have the peace that comes with knowing you are being and doing all you can.

 Need help or have questions?
 Contact Me